awsdocs/amazon-s3-developer-guide/doc_source/UsingMetadata.md

 1. Other system metadata, such as the storage class configured for the object and whether the object has server\-side encryption enabled, are examples of system metadata whose values you control\.
 If your bucket is configured as a website, sometimes you might want to redirect a page request to another page or an external URL\.
 In this case, a webpage is an object in your bucket\.
 Amazon S3 stores the page redirect value as system metadata whose value you control\.

    When you create objects, you can configure values of these system metadata items or update the values when you need to\.
-For more information about storage classes, see [Amazon S3 Storage Classes](storage-class-intro.md)\.
+For more information about storage classes, see [Amazon S3 storage classes](storage-class-intro.md)\.

    For more information about server\-side encryption, see [Protecting data using encryption](UsingEncryption.md)\.